By Marlene Osteen

 The wine, full and intense and bursting with fruit, subdued the chilies and the whole was infinitely better than its parts.
 Next there was barbecued duck with vidalia onion jam, served with the 1986 Pinot Noir from Bethel Heights - all together lusty and luscious and tasting of the earth.
 For our last course before dessert, there was a spectacular array of meats - short ribs, veal breast and lamb shanks with fiddlehead ferns and sing vegetables, a plate that Mr. Beard would have eagerly consumed.
 To accompany the dish, we drank the 1986 Knudsen Earth Vintage Select Pinot Noir.
 And as befitted its place in line as the best of our dinner wines, this was the real dazzler of the evening: the flavor and aroma reminiscent both of wild cherries and truffles.
 To end, Louis prepared a dessert from Mr. Beard’s favorite of all beverages, Glenlivet Scotch - Glenlivet Scotch truffles.

 This article above originally appeared in Charleston in View magazine in 1988.
-Marlene & Louis Osteen reside in Highlands, North Carolina and the wonderful cookbook is available, though the book is out of print, it is available through various booksellers.
+Marlene & Louis Osteen now reside in Highlands, North Carolina and the wonderful cookbook, though out of print, is available through various booksellers.
 Louis Osteen is one of the original locally sustained Charleston chef superstars and his crab cakes are like no others!
 We have included the recipe and they are the best crab cakes that exist globally.

 n May 5, 1903, James Beard was born in Portland, Oregon at the beginning of what was destined to become the American Century.
 He became an American legend, the voice and champion of American food.
 His mother, an Englishwoman of unbelievable independence for the time, came to America on her own, and like her son James, was larger than life.
 She operated the elegant Gladstone Hotel and ran a house where hams hung curing from storeroom rafters, a gifted Chinese cooked congee for breakfast, and farmers brought fiddleheads in the spring along with wild mushrooms, line-caught salmon and baby vegetables.
 Weekly trips were made to the central market where knowing purveyors saved cockscombs for the young but determined gourmet.
 A large impressive man even at age nineteen, Jim left college and a career traveling in a stock company to go to London to become an opera singer.
 He soon decided that he was a better eater than singer, but the love of opera and an innate theatricality never left him.
 He soon returned to America, and after a brief stint as a teacher, opened with his life-long friends a business that catered to that particularly American, pre-war phenomenon, the cocktail party.
 It was called Hors d’Oeuvre, Inc. He wrote his first book using the recipes and ideas developed at that business.
 He had found his success and his life’s work: to communicate to the American public with verve, enthusiasm and simplicity what they wanted and needed to know about the food that was a natural part of American life.
 The war sent him around the world.
 All over, he used his skills to create Merchant Marine clubs where the hands could relax and eat and drink well.
 He returned from the experience with hilarious stories of brothels that exchanged cooks for food and devious plans to keep his men supplied with some pleasure amidst peril and horror.
 He also learned a smattering of many languages and more about many nationalities of food.
 After he returned to New York, he wrote as many as twenty books, weekly syndicated newspaper columns, and an infinity of magazine articles (principally for Gourmet and House & Garden)- had the first television cooking show, spoke on radio, and gave classes all over America.
 He became synonymous with American food, the first nationally recognizable food name, a friend to cooks in their homes.
 Always, he preached a doctrine of rational simplicity, good natural ingredients, and above all, direct pleasure without too much fuss.
 He had a fabulous memory, loved the culinary literature, and talking to growers and chefs.
 From the rich resource in his mind, he unstintingly gave encouragement and information.
 He was a friend and a legend.